Optical Character Recognition

 - Normalise aspect ratio and scale

 There are two basic types of core OCR algorithm, which may produce a ranked list of candidate characters.
 Matrix matching involves comparing an image to a stored glyph on a pixel-by-pixel basis; it is also known as "pattern matching", "pattern recognition", or "image correlation".
 This relies on the input glyph being correctly isolated from the rest of the image, and on the stored glyph being in a similar font and at the same scale.
 This technique works best with typewritten text and does not work well when new fonts are encountered.
 This is the technique the early physical photocell-based OCR implemented, rather directly.
 Feature extraction decomposes glyphs into "features" like lines, closed loops, line direction, and line intersections.
-The extraction features reduces the dimensionality of the representation and makes the recognition process computationally efficient.
+The extraction features reduce the dimensionality of the representation and make the recognition process computationally efficient.
 These features are compared with an abstract vector-like representation of a character, which might reduce to one or more glyph prototypes.
 General techniques of feature detection in computer vision are applicable to this type of OCR, which is commonly seen in "intelligent" handwriting recognition and indeed most modern OCR software.
-Nearest neighbour classifiers such as the k-nearest neighbors algorithm are used to compare image features with stored glyph features and choose the nearest match.
+Nearest neighbor classifiers such as the k-nearest neighbor's algorithm are used to compare image features with stored glyph features and choose the nearest match.
 Software such as Cuneiform and Tesseract use a two-pass approach to character recognition.
-The second pass is known as "adaptive recognition" and uses the letter shapes recognised with high confidence on the first pass to recognise better the remaining letters on the second pass.
+The second pass is known as "adaptive recognition" and uses the letter shapes recognized with high confidence on the first pass to recognize better the remaining letters on the second pass.
 This is advantageous for unusual fonts or low-quality scans where the font is distorted (e.g. blurred or faded).
-The OCR result can be stored in the standardised ALTO format, a dedicated XML scheme.
+The OCR result can be stored in the standardized ALTO format, a dedicated XML scheme.

 OCR accuracy can be increased if the output is constrained by a lexicon – a list of words that are allowed to occur in a document.
 This might be, for example, all the words in the English language, or a more technical lexicon for a specific field.
 This technique can be problematic if the document contains words not in the lexicon, like proper nouns.
 Tesseract uses its dictionary to influence the character segmentation step, for improved accuracy.
 The output stream may be a plain text stream or file of characters, but more sophisticated OCR systems can preserve the original layout of the page and produce, for example, an annotated PDF that includes both the original image of the page and a searchable textual representation.
 "Near-neighbor analysis" can make use of co-occurrence frequencies to correct errors, by noting that certain words are often seen together.
 For example, "Washington, D.C." is generally far more common in English than "Washington DOC".
 Knowledge of the grammar of the language being scanned can also help determine if a word is likely to be a verb or a noun, for example, allowing greater accuracy.